-Dr. Navid Rahmani is a leading dental implant specialist in NYC and one of few implant dentists in NY region to offer newest and most advanced dental implant techniques and procedures for your tooth replacement.
+Dr. Navid Rahmani is a leading dental implant specialist in NYC, mini dental implants expert and one of few implant dentists in NY region to offer newest and most advanced dental implant techniques and procedures for your tooth replacement.
 We use Microscope-assisted precision implants dentistry to enhance a dental implant specialist vision to unprecedented levels.
 It’s used for polishing and finishing teeth margins and for contouring teeth and teeth implants.
 Dr. Rahmani of NYC Dental Implants Center is located on Midtown Manhattan & Upper East Side, NYC.

 Ideal Choice for Replacing a Missing Tooth